shadabshaukat/python-flask-demo-oracle/README.md

-# Build APIs on Oracle Database with Flask - Sample App
+# RESTful APIs on Oracle Database with Python Flask - Demo App
 A Demo App build with Python3, Flask Package and Oracle Autonomous Database

 The python-flask-demo-oracle repository contains a simple Flask application that demonstrates how to connect to an Oracle Autonomous database (or any other Oracle Database) and perform basic CRUD (Create, Read, Update, Delete) operations on a database table.